vertica/spark-connector/docker/README.md

 Once started, you can visit the Spark standalone cluster [Master WebUI](localhost:8080) and the first Spark context UI at localhost:4040 (won't be available until a context is created).

+You can exit the container's shell with `exit`, and get into other container's shell using `docker exec -it <container-name> bash`

 ### Configurations

 The `sandbox-clientenv` scripts has the following arguments: